ryanpcmcquen/config-o-matic/README.md

 - Now supports 32 and 64 bit!

+NEARFREE: This is a separate script that should be run *instead* of the ROOT script.
+It follows http://freeslack.net/, but does not remove the kernel.
+This is NOT compatible with MISCELLANY, MULTILIB, SCRIPTS and PULSEAUDIO.
+If you select NEARFREE, you will NOT be presented with incompatible options.

 Options presented when running the ROOT script:

 1. CURRENT: Switches to slackware-current/slackware64-current mirrors instead of stable.
 2. WICD: Installs Wicd, disables NetworkManager.
-3. NEARFREE: Follows http://freeslack.net/, but does not remove the kernel.
-This is NOT compatible with MISCELLANY, MULTILIB, SCRIPTS and PULSEAUDIO.
-If you select NEARFREE, you will NOT be presented with incompatible options.
-4. MISCELLANY: Installs a lot of additional packages, themes and miscellany.
+3. MISCELLANY: Installs a lot of additional packages, themes and miscellany.
-5. SCRIPTS: Clones some git repos and helpful scripts into /root/.
+4. SCRIPTS: Clones some git repos and helpful scripts into /root/.
-6. MULTILIB: Adds Eric Hameleer's MULTILIB repo to slackpkg+ and installs/upgrades it (64 bit only).
+5. MULTILIB: Adds Eric Hameleer's MULTILIB repo to slackpkg+ and installs/upgrades it (64 bit only).

 ###STABLE